 - demonstrate an understanding of such literary terms, themes, strategies, and issues as are relevant to the works being studied;

-- identify the elements of drama, such as form and scenic contrast, symbol and myth, music/dance, theme and message, language and dialogue, staging and performance, character and conflict; and
+- identify the elements of drama, such as form and scenic contrast, symbol and myth, music/dance, theme and message, language and dialogue, staging and performance, character and conflict.

 - Through reading, writing, discussion, and various class activities, students identify, explain, and analyze the following: formal elements of the literature, particularly images, image patterns, narrative strategies, diction, and structural divisions of the work; themes and thematic patterns; literary periods, movements, and terms as appropriate to the literature.

-- The writing requirement complies with Department standards for literature courses, a minimum of 2,500 words.
-Writing assignments reflect the course goals that students can comprehend, interpret, analyze, synthesize, and evaluate the literature.
+- The writing requirement complies with Department standards for literature courses, a minimum of 2500 words.
+Writing assignments reflect the course goals that students can comprehend, interpret,

-Reference, Resource, or Learning Materials to be used by Students:Instructor may choose an appropriate anthology or individual texts.
-While readings are at the instructor’s discretion, selections include representative works from both tragedy and comedy and span the history of dramatic literature from the Classical period through to at least the 20th century.
+Reference, Resource, or Learning Materials to be used by Student:Instructors may choose an appropriate anthology or individual texts.
+While readings are at the instructor's discretion, selections include representative works from both tragedy and comedy and span the history of dramatic literature from the Classical period to the present.
+See course syllabus.

 Review/Approval Date - 3/99; Goals/Objectives added 4/04; Revised 5/2010; New Core 8/2015